Lionel Wigram (British Army officer): Second World War

+In July 1943 he went to Sicily, in the temporary rank of Lieutenant colonel, to observe the behaviour of infantrymen in battle.
+His principal finding was that on average a British Army platoon would be 25% "gutful," men who would go anywhere and do anything, 50% "sheep," men who would follow closely behind if well led, and about 25% "cowards," who quickly ran or became ineffectual once the fighting started.
+This finding has been approximately confirmed by later work.
+However, it made uncomfortable reading, and General Montgomery suppressed Wigram's report as being bad for morale.

+Reverting to the lower rank of Major, he was assigned to the 5th Army Corps deployed in Italy.
 After the Italian capitulation of 1943, British and American troops quickly conquered Sicily and moved up the Italian mainland.
 The British and Commonwealth Army advanced on the Italian east coast, while the Americans had the west.
 However, by winter 1943 the advance was at a standstill at the Gustav line, in central Italy.

-While in the Abruzzi region, Wigram quickly sympathized with Ettore Troilo, the Italian partisan leader, and successfully helped him to achieve the goal of having Italian paramilitary force fighting with the Allied Forces against the Germans.
+While in the Abruzzi region, Wigram quickly sympathized with Ettore Troilo, the Italian partisan leader, and helped him to achieve the goal of having Italian paramilitary forces fighting with the Allied Forces against the Germans.
 At the time the Italian forces were still viewed as a potential source of problems, and although they were officially won to the cause the Allied had little or no confidence in them.
-Wigram managed to overcome the diffidence of the British and American military leaders who had in mind to use Italian troops (regular or partisans) as auxiliary forces.
+Wigram managed to persuade the British and American military leaders to equip and use Italian troops (regular or partisans) as auxiliary forces.
 This resulted in the creation of the Volunteer Corps of the Maiella Brigade.
 The joint military force of British and Italian troops was nicknamed "Wigforce".